SurrealNumber/CoreTitleInheritance/readme.txt

 Localization
-work on prestige penalty from core provinces. probably want to auto-core up from title.
+work on prestige penalty from core provinces. probably want to auto-core up from title. add warning for not inheriting cores due to bug?

 HasDynasty is essentially a check of not being lowborn, NOT a check if you have a specific dynasty.

 It looks like there is something wrong with the logic for showing the primary title in expanded core titles tab. - it is not being shown when it should be logic is also messing up for a duchy under the primary title - can't designate it as core.

+Patch 1.1.3 came out.
+Looking at differences:
+Looks like on_title_loss was removed.
+^ appears to still be there.

+title could possibly not have a gender law associated with it.
+want: need yes from title law. if title has law, good if realm also, if title has no law good. fixed bugs ^